amazon-connect/amazon-connect-streams/Documentation.md

   - `allowFramedVideoCall`: Currently video call can only be in one single window or tab.
 If `true`, CCP will handle  video calling experience in this window or tab and agents would be able to see and turn  on their video if they have video permission set in the security profile.
 If `false` or not provided, CCP will only provide voice calling.
    - `allowFramedScreenSharing`: Currently it is recommended to enable screen share button on only one CCP in one single window or tab.
 If `true`, the Contact Control Panel will display the screen share button on that window or tab.
   - `allowFramedScreenSharingPopUp`: If `true`, clicking the screen sharing button in the embedded CCP will launch the screen sharing app in a new window.
 If `false` or not provided, clicking the button will not launch the screen sharing app.
   - `VDIPlatform`: This option is only applicable for virtual desktop interface integrations.
 If set, it will configure CCP to optimize softphone audio configuration for the VDI.
-Options can be provided by using enum `VDIPlatformType`.
+Supported values: `"CITRIX"`, `"CITRIX_413"`, `"AWS_WORKSPACE"`, `"OMNISSA"` (also available via the `VDIPlatformType` enum).
 If `allowFramedSoftphone` is `false` and `VDIPlatform` is going to be set, please make sure you are passing this parameter into `connect.core.initSoftphoneManager()`.
 For example, `connect.core.initSoftphoneManager({ VDIPlatform: "CITRIX" })`
   - `allowEarlyGum`: If `true` or not provided, CCP will capture the agent’s browser microphone media stream before the contact arrives to reduce the call setup latency.
 If `false`, CCP will only capture agent media stream after the contact arrives.
 - `autoAcceptTone`: This object is optional and allows you to configure the tone that is played for auto-accepted contacts (excluding Voice contact).
   - `disableRingtone`: This option allows you to completely disable the built-in